uk-gov-mirror/ministryofjustice.fb-acceptance-tests/README.md

 make destroy
 ```

-Assuming an otherwise clean installation, the `make setup` target clones the dependent repositories and starts any services described in the `docker-compose.yml`.
-The `make spec` target executes the specs and leaves services running.
-The `make destroy` target deletes the dependent repositories and shuts down those services.
+Assuming an otherwise clean installation, the `make setup` target clones the dependent repositories.
+The `make spec` target starts any services described in the `docker-compose.yml` and executes the specs, leaving services running.
+The `make destroy` target shuts down those services and deletes the dependent repositories from your development environment.